talsma-ict/context-propagation/readme.md

 When submitting new work, this automatically takes a context snapshot to reactivate in the background thread.
-After the background thread finishes the snapshot is closed, ensuring no ThreadLocal values leak into the thread pool.
+After the background thread finishes, the snapshot reactivation is closed, ensuring that no remaining ThreadLocal values leak into the thread pool.

 The `ContextAwareExecutorService` can wrap any ExecutorService for the actual thread execution:
 ```java